 What is truncus arteriosus?

-Truncus arteriosus is a congenital (present at birth) defect that occurs due to abnormal development of the fetal heart during the first eight weeks of pregnancy.
-The heart begins as a hollow tube, and the chambers, valves, and great arteries develop throughout the first eight weeks of pregnancy.
+Truncus arteriosus is a congenital (present at birth) defect that occurs due to abnormal development of the fetal heart during the first 8 weeks of pregnancy.
+The heart begins as a hollow tube, and the chambers, valves, and great arteries develop early in pregnancy.
 The aorta and pulmonary artery start as a single blood vessel, which eventually divides and becomes two separate arteries.
 Truncus arteriosus occurs when the single great vessel fails to separate completely, leaving a connection between the aorta and pulmonary artery.

-Another congenital heart defect that nearly always occurs with truncus arteriosus is a ventricular septal defect (a hole in the ventricular septum, or dividing wall between the two lower chambers of the heart known as the right and left ventricles).
+Another congenital heart defect that nearly always occurs with truncus arteriosus is a ventricular septal defect (a hole in the dividing wall (septum) between the two lower chambers of the heart known as the right and left ventricles).

 Normally, the aorta and the pulmonary artery are separate.
 Oxygen-poor (blue) blood returns to the right atrium from the body, travels to the right ventricle, then is pumped through the pulmonary artery into the lungs where it receives oxygen.
 Oxygen-rich (red) blood returns to the left atrium from the lungs, passes into the left ventricle, and then is pumped through the aorta out to the body.

 In truncus arteriosus, oxygen-poor (blue) and oxygen-rich (red) blood mix back and forth through the ventricular septal defect.
 This mixed blood then flows through the common truncus.
-Some of it will flow through the branch that becomes the pulmonary artery and on to the lungs, and some of the mixed blood will go into the aortic branch and continue to the body.
+From there, some of it will flow through the part of the truncus that becomes the pulmonary artery, and into the lungs.
+Some of the mixed blood will also go to the part of the truncus that becomes the aorta and continue to the body.
 The mixed blood that goes to the body does not have as much oxygen as normal, and may cause varying degrees of cyanosis (blue color of the skin, lips, and nail beds).

-Truncus arteriosus is uncommon, and affects less than 1 percent of all cases of congenital heart disease.
+Truncus arteriosus is uncommon, and affects less than 1% of all cases of congenital heart disease.

 What causes truncus arteriosus?

-Some congenital heart defects may have a genetic link, either occurring due to a defect in a gene, a chromosome abnormality, or environmental exposure, causing heart problems to occur more often in certain families.
-Other times this heart defect occurs sporadically (by chance), with no clear reason for its development.
+Some congenital heart defects may have a genetic link causing heart problems to occur more often in certain families.
+Other times this heart defect occurs by chance, with no clear reason for its development.